 Socastee High School Show Choir Director

 Farrah Beaudry, director of Show Choirs for Socastee High School, is a native of the Myrtle Beach area.
-Born and raised in Murrells Inlet, SC, Beaudry now resides there with her husband of 13 years, Tim.
+Born and raised in Murrells Inlet, SC, Beaudry now resides there with her husband of 14 years, Tim.
 Beaudry is a graduate of Coastal Carolina University with a Bachelor’s degree in Music Education and a Master’s degree in Educational Leadership.
 She started her career as chorus and drama director of Georgetown High School in 2000.
 During her time there, she directed musical revues of Miss Saigon, Les Miserables, and the musical Cinderella.
 She also became lead teacher of the BEACH Drama Gifted and Talented Program.
 Beaudry joined Socastee High School’s faculty in 2006 as director of Show Choirs including the nationally acclaimed Socastee Singers.
 She has experienced much success in this district.
 Her choirs have received many first place national show choir awards in competitions in New York, NY and Orlando, FL.
 Her groups have performed many community concerts in venues with crowds as large as 10,000.
-Since she joined the performing arts at SHS, they have presented Alice in Wonderland, Into the Woods, Beauty and the Beast, Seussical the Musical, Little Shop of Horrors, Legally Blonde, Tarzan, Shrek the Musical, Hairspray, and The Little Mermaid.
-As a high school graduate of Socastee in 1995, Beaudry is now happy to serve the school that gave her the passion to pursue music education.
+Since she joined the performing arts at SHS, they have presented Big Fish, The Little Mermaid, Hairspray, Shrek the Musical, Tarzan, Legally Blonde, Little Shop of Horrors, Seussical the Musical, Beauty and the Beast and Into the Woods.